dabernathy89/gravity-forms-personality-quiz-add-on/readme.md

 **Multiple choice** quizzes will check to see which value among the inputs was selected most often by the user, and will return that value as the quiz result.
 Ties will be broken randomly.
 A multiple choice quiz might ask "Which country should you travel to next?", where the answers to each question correspond to a country.

+**Numeric quizzes with multiple categories** will calculate point totals like a numeric quiz, but into different categories.
+There is no single winner as in a "multiple choice" quiz, but simply different totals for separate categories.
+A multiple choice quiz might also ask "Which country should you travel to next?", but instead of returning a single result, it will return the number of "points" you scored for each country.

 ### Setting up your quiz

 1. Enable the quiz in the "Personality Quiz Settings" menu under "Form Settings".
 This is where you select whether this quiz will be numeric or multiple choice.